mmb-carb/GATE_Documentation/docs/SCIENCE_GUIDE.md

 # The Basic Science in GATE - UNDER CONSTRUCTION

-## Photochemic Modeling on a 3D Grid
+## Photochemical Modeling on a 3D Grid

 The purpose of the GATE model is to grid aircraft emissions for photochemical modeling.<sub>1</sub>  Photochemical modeling is the computational process of calculating atmospheric chemistry on a 3D grid given a complete set of air pollutants and meteorology.
 Typically, the grid is a regular, nearly square grid in the latitude and longitude directions, with grids from 1km to 36km on edge.<sub>2</sub> In the vertical direction, the 3D grid tends to be smaller near the ground, where people are most interested in accuracy, and much larger aloft.
 The aim of the GATE model is to correctly place aircraft emissions in such a 3D grid.